 Special thanks goes to atom and Team Hashcat who both inspired and helped encourage me to complete an early version of this research in time for the Crack Me If You Can competition.
 Go Team Hashcat!

 Also thanks to my coworker, Daniel South, for a crucial pointer to explore the area of DNA sequencing algorithms which became very much relevant to this research.
 Keep on spreading the seed of security!

 Published on February 13th, 2013 by iphelix

-PACK (Password Analysis and Cracking Toolkit) is a collection of utilities developed to aid in analysis of password lists and enhancing cracking of passwords using smart rule generation.
-It can be used to reverse word mangling rules, generate source words and optimize password masks for the Hashcat family of tools.
+PACK (Password Analysis and Cracking Toolkit) is a collection of utilities developed to aid in analysis of password lists and enhancing cracking of passwords using password pattern detection.
+It can be used to reverse word mangling rules, generate source words, optimize password masks, craft policy attacks, etc. for the Hashcat family of tools.
 The toolkit itself is not able to crack passwords, but instead designed to make operation of password crackers more efficient.
 Read more.